GoogleCloudPlatform/healthcare-data-harmonization/tools/notebook/README.md

 # Jupyter Notebook Cloud Healthcare Data Harmonization Stack

+`gcr.io/cloud-healthcare-containers/cloud-healthcare-data-harmonization-notebook:latest`
-`cloud-healthcare-data-harmonization-notebook:latest` includes extensions and packages to facilitate healthcare data harmonization and `gcr.io/cloud-healthcare-containers/cloud-healthcare-data-harmonization-services:latest` is the mapping engine service that performs the transformations.
+includes extensions and packages to facilitate healthcare data harmonization and `gcr.io/cloud-healthcare-containers/cloud-healthcare-data-harmonization-services:latest` is the mapping engine service that performs the transformations.
 The features
 include: